Maurice, Duke of Saxe-Zeitz: Life

 Together with his brothers, Maurice was educated at the court of the Elector of Saxony in Dresden.
 Among his teachers, Field Marshal Kurt of Einsiedel took an outstanding role.
 From August 1642 until September 1645, Maurice and his brother Christian took a Grand Tour through northern Germany and the Netherlands.

 In 1645, shortly after his return home, Maurice was selected by Prince Ludwig I of Anhalt-Köthen to be a member of the Fruitbearing Society.

 In 1650, he was appointed Bailiwick of Thuringia by the Teutonic Knights.
 He selected as his chancellor and president to his consistory the noted state scientist and theologian Veit Ludwig von Seckendorff.
 As Hofprediger he chose the dramatist Johann Sebastian Mitternacht.

 The Elector Johann Georg I, in his will 20 July 1652, ordered a division of the Albertine territories that was carried out on 22 April 1657 in Dresden.
 Maurice inherited the town of Zeitz and became its first duke.

 In order to have an appropriate official residence, Maurice decided to remove the old bishop's castle and build a splendid new residence in baroque style that was called Schloss Moritzburg.
 The construction began in 1657 and was finished in 1678.
-The duke died there.
+The duke died on 4th December 1681 in Dresden.